andyw8/andyw8.github.io/_posts/2019-09-15-migrating-from-mocha-to-rspec-mocks.markdown

   screencasts, blog posts, etc).
 * New developers joining the team were typically already familiar with rspec-mocks.

-We didn't have any problem with Mocha itself – it's well-designed, has good documentation, and a responsive maintainer.
+We didn't have any major problems with Mocha itself – it's well-designed, has good documentation, and a responsive maintainer.
 The main reason was to have a simple and consistent stack.

 ## Approach

-As our test suite is large, we knew that an incremental approach would be preferable.
+As our test suite is large, we knew that an incremental approach would be needed.

 We made use of the [rspec-multi-mock] gem to allow Mocha and rspec-mocks to both be used at the same time.